marcdumais-work/vscode-trace-server/README.md

 * This is a TypeScript extension, officially named `vscode-trace-server`.
 * It is meant as companion to the [vscode-trace-extension][vscode-trace-extension].
 * It registers `Trace Server:` start/stop commands, for a default instance locally.
+* It depends on the [tsp-typescript-client][client] for server health check purposes.

 This extension was started from Code's [guide][guide] and related [sample][sample].